letiziaia/jalta/README.md

 ---
 ## Privacy

-We have worked with anonymized data.
-However, we won't share them here, since they are private.
+We have worked with anonymized data or publicly available data.
-If any data file is shared, it can be assumed to be publicly available data.

 ---